-While this default feature is great for mitigating editing mistakes, it can be inefficient to store many old revisions, especially if you have a lot of posts and/or pages.
+This feature is particularly helpful if your website has many users that can edit pages and posts since it gives you a way to keep track of the various changes being made.
+Unfortunately, it can be inefficient to store old revisions, especially if you have a lot of posts and/or pages.

-Of course, however, there are free plugins to manage WordPress revisions.
-The plugins mentioned in this article are great for purging revisions per page/post or removing revisions across pages and posts in bulk.
+The good news is that there are free plugins to manage WordPress revisions.
+The plugins mentioned in this article are great for helping you manage page and post revisions as well as purge revisions or remove revisions across pages and posts in bulk.

 You can also limit or disable WordPress revisions within the code of your website if you’re a skilled WordPress user.
-Though, using a plugin is the easiest route for cleaning up your page and post revisions.
+Though, using a plugin is the easiest route for managing your page and post revisions.

 Continue reading to learn more about plugins we recommend for page and post revisions: